 Join animal shaman Rose De Dan of Wild Reiki and Shamanic Healing and shaman Charolette Anderson for a groundbreaking, collaborative two-day event at Spirit Owl Ranch in Oakville, WA.

 The intention of the weekend is to break down barriers and build bridges of unity and connection, facilitating healing for all participants, both two- and four-legged.

 The result?
 Increased awareness, connection, communication with all species, and release from limiting patterns and lifelong negative beliefs.
 A powerful opportunity for deep personal healing as well as global transformation!

 Spirit Owl Ranch

 A former homestead where cattle and goats were raised, Spirit Owl Ranch’s house and hand-hewn post and beam barn were built in 1920.
-In addition to the horses it shelters, the barn is also the home for a nesting pair of barn owls—the ranch takes its name from their presence.
+In addition to the horses it shelters, the barn is also visited by a pair of barn owls—the ranch takes its name from their presence.

 The land is a mix of old growth forest (oak, cedar, hemlock, maple, willow, alder), orchard (apple/pear/cherry/plum), garden, and meadow, and is traversed by lovely Williams Creek, tributary to the Chehalis River.

 This beautiful 40-acre setting is home to owls, raptors, deer, elk, otter, fox, fish, coyote, bobcat, Pacific Northwest tree frogs, Mardon Skipper butterflies, non-threatening snakes, lizards and more…